mscheren/yt-tools/README.md

-# Media Tools
+# YT Media Tools

-A Python application for downloading YouTube content and editing video/audio files.
+A Python application for processing YouTube content and editing video/audio files.
 Provides both a command-line interface and a Streamlit web GUI.

 ## Features